-Guaifenesin and dextromethorphan temporarily relieve cough due to minor throat and bronchial irritations that are associated with cold.
+Guaifenesin/dextromethorphan is a combination over-the-counter (OTC) medication that is an expectorant and cough suppressant used to temporarily relieve cough due to minor throat and bronchial irritations that are associated with the common cold.
 Guaifenesin/dextromethorphan also help loosen mucus and thin bronchial secretions.

 Adults and children 12 years of age and older:

 - Robitussin DM and Robitussin DM Maximum Strength (liquid): Take 10 ml by mouth every 4 hours as needed.
 No more than 6 doses in 24 hours.

 - Mucinex Fast-Max DM: Take 20 ml by mouth every 4 hours.
 No more than 6 doses in 24 hours.

 - Robitussin DM Maximum Strength (capsules): Take 2 capsules by mouth every 4 hours as needed.
 No More than 12 capsules in 24 hours.

 - Mucinex DM: Take 1 or 2 tablets by mouth every 12 hours.
 No more than 4 tablets in 24 hours.